 As a lifelong perfectionist, I always played it safe.
 If there was a good chance I’d fail at something, I wouldn’t even try.
 When I set out to build my own business, I quickly discovered that my fear and perfectionism were holding me back from achieving my potential.

 Throughout that year, I made it a habit to say yes to things that scared me.
 But when Jer suggested I camp solo, I really had to think it over.
-I had always wanted to visit every state park in Minnesota but the idea of sleeping in a tent alone in the woods scared the crap out of me.
+I had always wanted to visit all of the Minnesota state parks but the idea of sleeping in a tent alone in the woods scared the crap out of me.
 Then I ran the numbers and saw that I could easily knock it out in two years if I went on my own.
 If I kept waiting for a time when Jer and I could do it together, I’d be waiting indefinitely.